 When you upload a score, you can indicate what copyright restrictions apply to it.
 If you haven't given it any thought previously, now is a good time.
-If you make a mistake in choosing your license, don't worry—you can always update your score to correct it.
+If you make a mistake in choosing your license, don't worry - you can always update your score to correct it.

-This may go without saying, but do not make any work publicly available if you don't hold all required permissions, or you may find it taken down.
+NOTE: do not make any work publicly available if you don't hold all required permissions, or you may find it taken down.

 All rights reserved